paperless-ngx/paperless-ngx/README.md

 	* When adding documents from mails, paperless can move these mails to a new folder, mark them as read, flag them or delete them.
 * Machine learning powered document matching.
 	* Paperless learns from your documents and will be able to automatically assign tags, correspondents and types to documents once you've stored a few documents in paperless.
-* We have a mobile app that offers a 'Share with paperless' option over at https://github.com/qcasey/paperless_share.
-You can use that in combination with any of the mobile scanning apps out there.
-It's still a little rough around the edges, but it works!
 * A task processor that processes documents in parallel and also tells you when something goes wrong.
 On modern multi core systems, consumption is blazing fast.
 * Code cleanup in many, MANY areas.
 Some of the code from OG paperless was just overly complicated.
 * More tests, more stability.